 Offers in the PJM Regulation Market consist of a capability component for the MW of regulation capability provided and a performance component for the miles (Δ MW of regulation movement) provided.
 The capability component for cost-based offers is not to exceed the increased fuel costs resulting from operating the regulating unit at a lower output level than its economically optimal output level, plus a \$12.00 per MW margin.
 The \$12.00 margin embeds market power in the regulation offers, is not part of the cost of regulation, and should be eliminated.
 The performance component for cost-based offers is not to exceed the increased costs (increased short run marginal costs including increased fuel costs) resulting from moving the unit up and down to provide regulation.
 Batteries and flywheels have zero cost for lower efficiency from providing regulation instead of energy, as they are not net energy producers.
-There is an energy storage loss component for batteries and flywheels as a cost component of regulation performance offers to reflect the net energy consumed to provide regulation service.104
+There is an energy storage loss component for batteries and flywheels as a cost component of regulation performance offers to reflect the net energy consumed to provide regulation service.116

 Up until one hour before the operating hour, the regulating resource must provide: status (available, unavailable, or self scheduled); capability (movement up and down in MW); regulation maximum and regulation minimum (the highest and lowest levels of energy output while regulating in MW); and the regulation signal type (RegA or RegD).
 Resources may offer regulation for both the RegA and RegD signals, but will be assigned to follow only one signal for a given operating hour.
-Resources have the option to submit a minimum level of regulation they are willing to provide.105
+Resources have the option to submit a minimum level of regulation they are willing to provide.117

 All LSEs are required to provide regulation in proportion to their load share.
-LSEs can purchase regulation in the regulation market, purchase regulation from other providers bilaterally, or self schedule regulation to satisfy their obligation (Table 10-52).106 Figure 10-17 compares average hourly regulation and self scheduled regulation during ramp and nonramp hours on an effective MW basis.
-Self scheduled regulation averaged 37.8 percent of all effective MW during ramp hours (47.1 percent in the first nine months of 2021) and 54.5 percent of all effective MW during nonramp hours (62.1 percent in the first nine months of 2021) in the first nine months of 2022.
-Over all hours in the first nine months of 2022, self scheduled regulation averaged 44.4 percent of all effective MW (53.0 percent in the first nine months of 2021) (See Table 10-50).
-The average hourly regulation is the amount of regulation that actually cleared and is not the same as the regulation requirement because PJM clears the market within a two percent band around the requirement.107
+LSEs can purchase regulation in the regulation market, purchase regulation from other providers bilaterally, or self schedule regulation to satisfy their obligation (Table 10-63).118 Figure 10-24 compares average hourly regulation and self scheduled regulation during ramp and nonramp hours on an effective MW basis.
+Self scheduled regulation averaged 39.7 percent of all effective MW during ramp hours (46.0 percent in 2021) and 56.2 percent of all effective MW during nonramp hours (61.3 percent in 2021) in 2022.
+Over all hours in 2022, self scheduled regulation averaged 46.2 percent of all effective MW (52.1 percent in 2021) (See Table 10-61).
+The average hourly regulation is the amount of regulation that actually cleared and is not the same as the regulation requirement because PJM clears the market within a two percent band around the requirement.119